Our National Advisory Council

 Hi people, my name is Eric Nolan.
 I live with my parents, brother and sister.
 I play basketball for the club “Southside Shooters”.
 I also love soccer, walking, swimming and fitness training.
 I love to go to Ireland and Man United football games and music concerts I work for Diageo two days a week and attend the “Ash Tree” centre in Tallaght.
 I joined the NAC in 2023.
 I’m happy to help to Down Syndrome Ireland and its members.

 Hi everyone, my name is Una Coates.
 To tell you a little bit about myself - I spoke in the Mansion House to all the TDs and I also gave an opening statement in the Oireachtas for self-advocacy.
-These were an amazing experience.
+That was an amazing experience.
 Also, I was on the Six One News for International Day of Persons with Disabilities to turn the purple lights on at the mansion house and wrote an article about “Working makes me feel important”.
-I’m also an athlete in which I won a gold medal with the Special Olympics for bowling.
+I’m also an athlete.
+I won a gold medal with the Special Olympics for bowling.

 If you would like to get involved or have any questions about our National Advisory Council, please contact our Adult Education Office, Sinéad Flynn at sinead@downsyndrome.ie or 086 103 5335